 Kelsea Ballerini Dazzles On ACMs Stage During Wow-Worthy Performance Of ‘I Hate Love Songs’

-Kelsea Ballerini gave one hell of a performance at the 2018 ACM Awards when she belted out her hit ‘I Have Love Songs.’
+Kelsea Ballerini gave one hell of a performance at the 2018 ACM Awards when she belted out her hit ‘I Hate Love Songs.’
 She even pulled off an impressive wardrobe change on stage!

 Hitting the stage at the 2018 Academy of Country Music Awards on April 15, Kelsea Ballerini, 24, sounded great, looked great, and totally blew her audience away with her rendition of “I Hate Love Songs.”
 Her performance proved to not only be memorable, but also charming, as the star has a very charismatic stage presence.
 Best of all though, Kelsea had a costume change midway through her set!